50+ Examples of Imperative Sentences and Their Definitions and Differences with Persuasive Sentences

 55. Wait a minute.

-See also difference between investment and trading
+See also difference between reflex action and walking

 Understanding the Definition of Imperative Sentences